vanessaaleung/data-science-notes/machine-learning/README.md

 #### Interaction Terms
 _The effect of x1 on the response depends on the level of x2_

+###  Cross-validation
+- Why: the R-squared is dependent on the way splitting up the data, the test data may not be representative of the model's ability to generalize the unseen data
+- more folds, more computationally  expensive

 ## Interpreting Models
 ### Maximum Likelihood Estimation (MLE)